-Multiple pitched and slated roof.
-Our external inspection was carried out from ground level only and was limited accordingly.
+Multiple pitched and slated roof with valley sections.
+Our external inspection was carried out from ground level only to the front of the building and was limited accordingly.
 No inspection of any roof space.

 Rainwater fittings

 Visually inspected with the aid of binoculars where appropriate.